labwc/labwc/CONTRIBUTING.md

 ### The Use of GNU Extensions

-We avoid [GNU C extensions] because we want to fit into the eco-system (wayland and wlroots) we live in.
+We avoid [GNU C extensions] because we want to fit into the ecosystem (wayland and wlroots) we live in.

 We do use `__typeof__` which strictly speaking is a GNU C extension (`typeof`)